SSH everyhwere

 or screen

-session is unpractical, it is recommended to add at least a second modifier for the nested session.
+sessions is impractical, I would recommend adding at least a second modifier for the nested session.

 ssht () {